guerauF/emacs/Tables.md

 Ctrl c ^

-A menu shows up, where you have to specify if alphabetic, numeric or time.
+A menu pops up, where you have to specify if alphabetic, numeric or time.
 Uppercase letters specify in reverse order.

 # Multiple cursors